 First, follow the signals…

-Typhoon signals will be raised outside apartment buildings, commercial buildings, and shopping malls, so you know what’s going on.
+Hong Kong typhoon signals will be raised outside apartment buildings, commercial buildings, and shopping malls, so you know what’s going on.
 It’s a good idea to download the Hong Kong Observatory app too, so that you get notifications straight to your phone.
 Here’s what the different signals mean:

-If a T1 is raised, you can still keep your cool, and chances are you didn’t even notice a storm is approaching, because it’ll still be sunny out with clear, blue skies.
+If a T1 is raised, you can still keep your cool, and chances are you didn’t even notice a storm is approaching, because it’ll most likely be sunny out with clear, blue skies.
 This means that a tropical cyclone is centred within about 800 kilometres of Hong Kong and may or may not affect the territory.

 Just be on the lookout if the signal is elevated to a higher degree.